- September 5, 2015

 You want your vehicle to perform well on the roads, and that means you need to take care of the truck.
 Check the tire pressure, the wipers, and the fluid.
 Look for oil leaks and any other potential problems that might rear their head when you are on the road.
 Do a full inspection before the start of a long trip, and mini inspections each day that you start driving.
 This ensures that you do not miss anything important.

 The laws are in place for a reason.
 You need to abide by them for your safety, as well as the safety of all of the other motorists sharing the road with you.
 Drive the appropriate speed.
-Never become an aggressive driver.
+Don’t be aggressive during summer driving.
 You have a large vehicle that has the potential to do a lot of damage if you lose control, so drive calmly and cautiously.
 Also, do not drive when you are tired.
 It can be tempting for some drivers to try to get in an extra few miles, but this could end up causing serious problems for the driver and the owner of the fleet.

 Beware the Glare